 Also, remember that I may occasionally be on vacation and away

 from internet service.

-you don't get my reply within a week, please join my Yahoo group and post a
+you don't receive my reply within a week, please join my Yahoo group and post a

 message there.
-If you can see the message, then so can I, and
+If you can see your message, then so can I, and

 I can respond.